cisco-open/jalapeno/docs/device-config/index.md

 # Device Configuration

-This section will contain notes and configuration snips for getting devices into Jalapeno.
+This section will contain notes and configuration snippets for getting devices to report information to Jalapeno.

 Jalapeno's default MDT port is 32400 and the BMP port is 30511.